Rapptz/discord.py/docs/api.rst

 .. function:: on_error(event, \*args, \*\*kwargs)

-    Usually when an event throws an uncaught exception, a traceback is printed to stderr and the exception is ignored.
-If you want to change this behaviour and handle the uncaught exception for whatever reason, this event can be overridden.
-The default behaviour for on_error is printing a traceback and then ignoring the exception, but defining an on_error handler will supress this behaviour.
+    Usually when an event raises an uncaught exception, a traceback is logged and the exception is ignored.
+If you want to change this behaviour and handle the exception for whatever reason yourself, this event can be overridden.
+Which, when done, will supress the default logging done.

+    The information of the exception rasied and the exception itself can be retreived with a standard call to ``sys.exc_info()``.

     If you want exception to propogate out of the :class:`Client` class you can define an ``on_error`` handler consisting of a single empty ``raise`` statement.
 Exceptions raised by ``on_error`` will not be handled in any way by :class:`Client`.

-    The information of the exception rasied can be retreived with a standard call to ``sys.exc_info()``.

     :param event: The name of the event that raised the exception.
     :param args: The positional arguments for the event that raised the